MicrosoftDocs/powerbi-docs/powerbi-docs/developer/visuals/localization.md

 ## Localizing the property pane for custom visuals

-The fields in the property pane can be localized to provide a more integrated and coherent experience.
-In makes your custom visual behave like any other Power BI core visual.
+Fields in the property pane can be localized to provide more integrated and coherent experience.
+It makes your custom visual behave like any other Power BI core visual.

 For example, a non-localized custom visual created by using the `pbiviz new` command, will show the following fields in the property pane: